ToyoshiMorioka/TouchDesignerStudy/README.md

 # TouchDesignerStudy
-This is Practise projects files for understanding TouchDesigner.
+They are my footprints for practice TouchDesigner.
 # Enviroment
 * Windows 10 64 bit
 * TouchDesigner 088 64bit